 Our research group is a part of the Department of Neurobiology and Biophysics at the Institute of Biosciences.

-In our research, we use psychophysiological (electroencephalography (EEG), gaze tracking, measures of pupil diameter, recording of peripheral physiological parameters (ECG, EMG, EDA)) and psychophysical methods as well as the measurement of hormone concentrations.
+In our research, we use psychophysiological methods (electroencephalography (EEG), gaze tracking, pupil diameter measures, and recordings of peripheral physiological parameters (ECG, EMG, EDA)) and psychophysical methods, as well as hormone concentration measurements.

-Our long-term goal is to increase knowledge of brain-hormone interactions, educate the public and provide valuable information for health professionals.
-Knowledge about the links between hormones, sex/gender on brain function can help people to better understand the processes occurring in their bodies and, in turn, address emerging challenges more effectively.
-Furthermore, this knowledge could contribute to the prevention, identification and treatment of mental disorders.
+Our long-term goal is to increase knowledge of brain-hormone interactions, educate the public, and provide valuable information for health professionals.
+Knowledge about the links between hormones, sex/gender, and brain function can help people better understand the processes occurring in their bodies and, in turn, address emerging challenges more effectively.
+Furthermore, this knowledge could contribute to the prevention, identification, and treatment of mental disorders.